KubeJS-Mods/KubeJS-Docs/README.md

 - Info/comments come *after* fields, methods and class properties
 - It may seem weird choice to list interfacecs and events in their own lines, but its to help merging PRs easier
-- Mojang Mappings should be used for vanilla class names.
+- Mojang Mappings should be used for vanilla class names
 - "Bean" methods a.k.a. `x getSomething()`, `isSomething()` and `setSomething(x)` should be documented as regular methods.
-The parser will figure out that they are beans.
+The parser will figure out that they are beans
 - You can use // comments to write text that will be ignored by compiler
 - You can reference example code with `@@exampleId` in comments